 As we’ve seen countless times before, companies that are quick to adapt and change to the current situation are the ones more likely to find long term success.
 Businesses that emerge from the outbreak with a familiar yet different approach to promoting efficiency and productivity will be the ones to watch.
 Simply put, rather than stick with previously tried and true means, companies should be aware that the next normal is on the horizon.
 This means new strategies and initiatives that can help them recover – even grow – their previous customer base amidst a different environment.

 We will be discussing some of these effects on specific industries in the coming days.
-For now, while it is difficult to say what the post-outbreak mood will be like, it should highlight the importance of being prepared for what’s to come.
+While it is difficult determining the post-outbreak mood, it highlights the importance of being prepared for what’s to come.